tagadvance/pimon/README.md

 ```

 ## Plugins
 Plugins must have a filename matching '*Plugin.php' and implement `\tagadvance\pimon\Plugin`.
-Schedule can be overridden on a per-plugin basis.

-Plugins may have their own `composer.json`.
-I leave it to you to ensure that there are no dependency conflicts.

 Plugins should return a new instance of the plugin at the end of the class definition.

+I haven't figured out how to best handle dependencies in plugins.
+For me it isn't an issue.